prettier/prettier-vscode/README.md

 Files which match will not be formatted.
 Set to `null` to not read ignore files.
 Restart required.

 #### prettier.disableLanguages (default: [])
 A list of languages IDs to disable this extension on.
+Restart required.
+*Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run*

 ## Prettier resolution